Attachment. Not much more could not be packed into one single word, especially in the adoption world.

 We spent all of July focusing on this most-important topic and decided to continue into August – but with a bit of a twist.

-This month we’ll be answering your attachment questions.
+This month, we’re answering your attachment questions.
 Because we all have them – we just don’t always have a safe place to ask.

 Question: Is there a way to guard against unattachment?
 What are some ways to reattach if unattachment happens?